SamirTalwar/monospacedmonologues.com/content/posts/2011-10-29--function-lisp-java.md

         });

 Look at that.
 Functional programming for Java developers.
-Did you ever think you’d see the day?
+Did you ever think you'd see the day?